-Designed in collaboration with Dr Kevin Lin OBE, this programme will train you to be ready to perform your first conference interpreting job upon graduation.
+Designed in collaboration with Dr Kevin Lin OBE, this unique course will train you to be ready for your first conference interpreting job upon graduation.

-It offers more simulated interpreting, internship, traineeship and real interpreting opportunities than any other programme in the UK.
+This course has more opportunities for simulated interpreting practice, internships, traineeships and real-life interpreting experience than any other course in the UK.

 The MA Interpreting is offered in two pathways: a multilingual and a Chinese pathway.
 The Chinese pathway is delivered in collaboration with KL Communications Ltd, whose Managing Director Dr Kevin Lin OBE is the Lead Interpreter (Chinese) of the Foreign Office of the UK Government.

 Our MA Interpreting Chinese pathway covers the specific techniques and professional requirements of interpreting between Chinese and English, and prepares you to work successfully as an interpreter in conference, business and political settings at the highest levels.

 You’ll learn through a combination of regular language-specific practice, simulations of real-life interpreting scenarios modules highlighting different aspects of the profession, and a background lecture.

 This course pays particular attention to the emerging forms of distance interpreting, which are an increasingly important feature in the professional landscape.
 We’re the first university to teach remote and mobile interpreting based on research in distance interpreting, which will give you excellent and flexible career opportunities.

 Learning from experienced interpreters and academics in a supportive environment, you will join a programme which covers the main principles, specific techniques and professional requirements of interpreting between Chinese and English through a combination of regular language pair-specific practice, multilingual simulations of real-life interpreting scenarios and background lectures.